The Atheist Bible, CC-BY Fabian M. Suchanek

 Many religious people believe that a certain moral system was established by God.
 Thus, this system would form an absolute moral truth.

 In all of these cases, the legal systems derive or derived their authority from gods.
 Still, these legal systems vary widely.
-Behaviors that are prohibited in one society are allowed in another one — or in the same society at a different point in time.
-Thus, the reference to God does not make a moral system universal.
+Behaviors that were prohibited in imperial China were not necessarily prohibited in Ancient Babylonia, medieval France, or modern Denmark.
+Thus, the reference to a god does not make a moral system universal (even when it is supposedly the same god, as in the case of medieval France and modern Denmark).

 Imagine just for a minute that all criminal law would be declared void.
 If all the protection that remains were the religious belief of our co-citizens, then neither you nor I would dare just to cross the street.
 If, conversely, all religions were declared void from one day to the other, but the criminal laws remained in place, then you and I would still live our daily lives without too much preoccupation.